-Imec has further increased accuracy through novel algorithms that can enhance the accuracy to below 10 cm, compliant with Bluetooth high-accuracy distance measurement/channel sounding (BT HADM/CS).
+Imec has further increased accuracy through novel algorithms.
+These can enhance the accuracy to below 10 cm, compliant with Bluetooth high-accuracy distance measurement/channel sounding (BT HADM/CS).
 They do this through phase-based distance measurements and smart signal processing.

-Do you want to further increase the accuracy to the cm-level and enable applications such as extremely precise distance measurement and AR/VR?
+Do you want to further increase the accuracy to the cm-level?
+And thereby enable applications such as extremely precise distance measurement and AR/VR?
 Then ultra-wide band (UWB) could be the ultimate solution.

 For a long time, UWB’s low energy efficiency seemed to impede its use for most applications.
 That problem has been solved mainly by recent hardware and software innovations.
 They achieve a power consumption that’s up to ten times lower than that of current UWB solutions.
 And that with an accuracy below 10 cm, even in very challenging environments such as warehouses containing lots of metal objects.

 Moreover, by combining UWB with radar, next-gen micro-location could accurately assess both position and movement of any object.
-This could improve, for example, interaction in games and on the factory floor, where it’s useful to track where people are as well as what they're doing.
+This is important for applications where it’s useful to track where people are as well as what they're doing.
+For example: to improve interaction in games and on the factory floor.

 Radar and lidar technologies can be used for passive micro-location applications.
 There, the detected entity does not carry a tag or device.
-This can for instance be useful for medical applications such as micro-movements that indicate respiration, heart rate, ...
+This can for instance be useful for medical applications such as micro-movements that indicate respiration and heart rate.
 Advances in RF architectures enable high-frequency (140 GHz), high-resolution and cost-effective CMOS radar solutions.